pauldruce/pauldruce.github.io/tutoring/university/_posts/2020-9-29-category-theory.md

 ### Isomorphisms in category theory

-We want to define a notion of isomorphism that captures all of the differing version that exist.
+We want to define a notion of isomorphism that captures all of the differing versions that exist.
 Given the category $Set$, we need a definition that captures that bijections in $Set$ are the isomorphisms.
 In $Top$, we need it to spit out homeomorphisms.
 In $Grp$ we need it to spit out group isomorphisms.
 So on and so forth, every mathematical structure has some notion of 'isomorphic' which we want to generalise.
 It turns out to be remarkably easy.

 :::{.definition name="Isomorphisms in Categories"}